Language Placement Testing and Exemption

 Schedule of Examinations

-Placement tests are now scheduled for Chinese (Mandarin), Hindi, Indonesian, Japanese, and Korean at both basic and advanced levels.
-For testing in other languages, please contact the language instructor by email listed below.
+Placement tests are offered in Chinese (Mandarin), Hindi, Indonesian, Japanese, and Korean for both heritage and non-heritage speakers (see information below).
+For testing in other languages, please email the appropriate language instructor listed below.

 Bengali